matwilso/matwilso.github.io/_posts/gpt-sim.md

 Train models directly from human preferences in source videos.
 Learn that humans don’t like spilling paint, or breaking vases, or burning their eggs.
 Learn how humans and animals move naturally.
 How humans are polite in letting others pass.

-This could be an incredible tool for accelerating progress.
-Invest a fraction of resources in creating and developing it and it could become a source of compounding growth for the entire company/field.
+This could be an incredible tool for future progress.
+One that a small fraction of people build and maintain, while many others benefit from what it enables them to do.
-As it gets better, so will robotics capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-The agent understands and interacts with the world in terms of its high-fidelity physics model, relying on its future predictions for making decisions in the world.
+The agent could understand and interact with the world in terms of its high-fidelity physics model, relying on its future predictions for making decisions in the world.

-For example, humans can accurately predict what will happen if we bump our coffee cup near the edge of a table or how someone might respond if we bump *their coffee* near the edge of a table.
+For example, humans can accurately predict what will happen if we bump our coffee cup near the edge of a table or how someone might respond if we bump their coffee near the edge of a table.

 Human intuitive physics and psychology predictions are very good, despite the fact our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
-In theory, you can do much better---with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than anyone encounters in a lifetime, with more memory and much higher accuracy representations.
+In theory, it seems like you can do much better---with digital brains, specifically optimized to model these things, trained on orders of magnitude more data than anyone encounters in a lifetime, with more memory and much higher accuracy representations.